macfarley/dream-weaver/README.md

 - **Security**: Input sanitization, token-based authentication, role-based access controls, and admin password confirmation for destructive operations
 - **Performance**: Optimized builds, lazy loading, and efficient state management
 - **Responsive Design**: Mobile-first approach with Bootstrap grid system and custom breakpoints
+- **SCSS Import Structure:** All styles are loaded via `custom.scss` only.
+No direct SCSS imports in React components.
+This ensures global style consistency and prevents duplicate/inconsistent styles.
+- **Logging:** All excessive/verbose console logs have been removed or commented out.
+Only errors and warnings are logged in production.
+No sensitive or verbose data is output in production builds.
+Logging best practices are followed throughout the codebase.
+- **Admin/User Profile:** Admin profile view is non-editable by default and visually matches the regular user profile.
+All user data extraction and field population is robust and consistent.
+- **Build Readiness:** All major code, UX, and logging improvements are complete and verified.
+The codebase is ready for production build.

 ---